 However, these more extensive side effects also make crystal meth a more dangerous drug, posing a higher risk for dependence and overdose.
 Currently, crystal meth is classified as a Schedule II controlled substance due to its high likelihood of abuse and addiction.

-There are several nicknames used to refer to crystal meth, including Crystal, Tina, Hot Ice, L.A.
+There are several nicknames used to refer to meth in its crystal form, including Crystal, Tina, Hot Ice, L.A.
 Glass, Quartz, and various others.
-It is typically used by smoking the drug using a glass pipe or injected directly into the bloodstream.
+It is typically used by smoking the drug using a glass pipe or by injecting it directly into the bloodstream.
 Both of these methods are dangerous and should not be attempted.

 According to the National Institute on Drug Abuse (NIDA), an estimated 1.6 million people suffered from a methamphetamine use disorder in 2021.
 Unfortunately, these numbers have not decreased over the years.